gclouduniverse/reproducibility/Training/A3Mega/Llama2-7B-NeMo/README.md

 - You **must** modify the workload.image string value to match the one built earlier.
 Look for "EDIT THIS".
 - You **must** modify the workload.gcsBucketForDataCataPath string value to match desired existing bucket.
 This bucket must be in the same region as the cluster.
 Look for "EDIT THIS".
 - You may also settings like the number of gpus or which workload image to use.
+- **IMPORTANT** Based on the number of GPUs specified by the file name of the nemo configuration yaml file, such as nemo-configurations/llama2-7b-256gpus-bf16.yaml, you **must** set gpus to match in values.yaml.
+It will be marked with "EDIT THIS".

 ```